gogap/env_json/README.md

 }
 ```

-but, when we management more and more server and serivce, and if we need change the password or ip, it was disaster.
+but, when we management more and more server and serivce, and if we need change the password or ip, it was a disaster.

 So, we just want use config like this.